hactar-is/wagtail-meilisearch/README.md

 * ~~Ensure we're getting results by relevance~~

 ## Change Log

+#### 0.17.0
+* A few small performance and reliability improvements, and a lot of refactoring of the code into multiple files to make future development a bit simpler.

 #### 0.16.0
 * Thanks to @BertrandBordage, a massive speed improvement through using the /multi-search endpoint introduced in Meilisearch 1.1.0